roadeo-tech/react-recruitment-task/README.md

 3. Reusability of the components.
 4. Code repetitions and reusability (keep your code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and simple [KISS](https://en.wikipedia.org/wiki/KISS_principle)).
 5. How and where you put your business logic.
-6. Code optimization and the solution&#39;s performance.
-7. Working in accordance with good practices in general.
+6. Working in accordance with good practices in general.
-8. How you communicate with API.
+7. How you communicate with API.
-9. Handling unexpected errors or potential exceptions.
+8. Handling unexpected errors or potential exceptions.